tareqimbasher/NetPad/docs/wiki/Data-Connections.md

 * MariaDB
 * Oracle DB

-:computer_mouse: To add a new connection, click the `+` icon in the <kbd>Connections</kbd> explorer pane.
-When you're finished, click <kbd>Save</kbd> to store your settings and auto-generate the scaffolding, making the connection instantly available in your scripts.
+:computer_mouse: To add a new connection, click the <kbd>Add Database</kbd> or <kbd>Add Server</kbd> button in the
+<kbd>Connections</kbd> explorer pane.
+When you're finished, click <kbd>Save</kbd> to store your settings and
+auto-generate the scaffolding, making the connection instantly available in your scripts.

 :computer_mouse: To use a connection, drag it and drop it onto a script, or use the <kbd>Connections</kbd> dropdown in the toolbar to select the connection.
 You can also right-click a connection and select <kbd>Use in Current script</kbd>.

+## Database Server Connections

+Instead of configuring each database connection separately, you can add a database server and select which databases on that server you want to scaffold and use.
+All databases under a server share the same connection and scaffolding settings, so you only need to configure these once.

+Server connections are supported for server-based database providers:

+* Microsoft SQL Server
+* PostgreSQL
+* MySQL
+* MariaDB

+:computer_mouse: To add a server, click the <kbd>Add Server</kbd> button in the <kbd>Connections</kbd> explorer pane.
+Enter the server's connection details, then click <kbd>Load Databases</kbd> to fetch the list of available databases.
+Select the databases you want to use and click <kbd>Save</kbd>.

+Databases added through a server appear grouped under the server in the <kbd>Connections</kbd> explorer pane.
+You can right-click a server to:
+- <kbd>Refresh All</kbd> — re-scaffold all databases on the server
+- <kbd>Properties</kbd> — edit server connection details
+- <kbd>Delete Server</kbd> — remove the server and all its database connections

+When you update a server's connection details (host, port, or credentials), all of its databases are automatically refreshed.

 ## Requirements